 Give away your promo codes.

 With each version of your app that you release, you have 50 promo codes to give away.
 Give them away wisely, the more people using and talking about your app the more chance you have of getting reviews and spreading the word.
+Before release it could be an opportunity to offer reviewers the chance to review before it goes live to the world.

 Reviews have an impact on whether people will buy your app, so you shouldn’t wait for people to leave reviews, ask for them.